ceredamatteo-lab/theRNAmars/README.md

 ## Contributors
-RNAMaRs has been designed by Dr Matteo Cereda and Uberto Pozzoli and developed with Tommaso Becchi, Gabriele Boscagli, Mariachiara Grieco and Francesca Priante.
+RNAMaRs has been designed by Dr. Matteo Cereda and Uberto Pozzoli and developed with Tommaso Becchi, Gabriele Boscagli, Mariachiara Grieco and Francesca Priante.

 Main developer: Tommaso Becchi, Gabriele Boscagli and Mariachiara Grieco.